How many ISAs can you have at the same time?

 What are the different types of ISAs?

-There are a few different types of ISAs you can choose from but three types are affected by the new rules.
+There are a few different types of ISAs around but the three main types are the ones affected by the new rules.
 These are:

 - Cash ISA – this works in the same way as a normal savings account where you’re paid interest according to the amount of money you hold, except everything is in an ISA wrapper so you don’t pay tax on any interest received.